 However, if you’re shedding more than the usual, it’s important to look for underlying causes.
 Some possible reasons include genetics, hormones, poor diet and nutrition, age, and stress.

-Zinc is one of those nutrients the body needs to maintain a healthy hair, so a low zinc level could lead to hair loss in some men (and women).
+Zinc is one of those nutrients the body needs to maintain healthy hair, so a low zinc level could lead to hair loss in some men (and women).
 Zinc deficiency has been associated with other conditions like:

 A hair follicle, the skin part that produces hairs, requires zinc for growth.
 Inside hair follicles, cell division needs to be efficient during the Anagen phase, and zinc has a big part in this cellular process.
 If zinc is low, the follicle’s structure becomes weak, which causes newly-forming hairs to fall out quickly.